musana-engineering/musana.engineering.github.io/_posts/2025-9-13-planet-scale-network-orchestration-on-azure.markdown

 The answer is automation and intent based management.
 At the center of this approach is Azure Virtual Network Manager (AVNM), which unifies regional VNets into a cohesive, intelligent global fabric.

-This post shows how to use AVNM and Infrastructure as Code (IaC) to design, automate, and manage a secure, scalable, and resilient global network on Azure.
+This post shows how to use AVNM and Infrastructure as Code (IaC) to design, automate, and manage a secure, scalable, and resilient global network on Azure through the lense of a fictious company looking to expand and establish it's presence globally.

 ### Table of Contents
 - [Introduction](#prerequisites)